-Prior to starting a Training Programme all trainees need to register with the ECVCP and pay a 250 Euro administration fee (non-refundable).
+- 3. Prior to starting an ECVCP approved Training Programme, all trainees should register with the ECVCP and pay a 250 Euro administration fee (non-refundable). - 4.
+All trainees in ECVCP approved Training Programmes should be members of the European Society of Veterinary Clinical Pathology (ESVCP).